-The dykes, parks, waterways and green space areas in and around Richmond, BC provide many opportunities for adventure and activity.
-Some of the more popular adventures include golfing, rowing, canoeing, kayaking, biking, swimming, boating, wildlife tours, wine tours, sailing, sightseeing, fishing, picnicking, birdwatching, cycling and hiking.
+Top attractions, adventures and activities most enjoyed in and around Richmond, BC, Canada and the surrounding areas are golfing, rowing, canoeing, kayaking, biking, swimming, boating, wildlife tours, wine tours, sailing, sightseeing, flightseeing, fishing, picnicking, birdwatching, cycling and hiking.

 A few of the more popular, some would say best, activity destinations located in and around Richmond, British Columbia includes the Steveston's Garry Point Park, Richmond Nature Park, Minoru Park, Terra Nova Park, McDonald Beach Park, Iona Beach Regional Park and over 80 kilometres of dyke trails.

 The city enjoys a very high percentage of Asian businesses due to the fact that much of the population is of Chinese, Japanese and Indian descent.
 Richmond places to stay, services and amenities important to travelers include accommodations (resorts, hotels, motels, inns, bed and breakfasts (B&Bs), vacation homes, cottages, cabins, lodges, hostels), campgrounds, tours, guides, attractions, big box stores, nightclubs, restaurants, laundromat, coffee shops, wineries, breweries, casino, spas, grocery stores, pubs, liquor store, banks, gas station, gift stores, and internet service.